Chrisophogus/music_consolidation/README.md

 - Python 3.11 or higher.
 - `ffmpeg` installed on your system.
-- Virtual environment for package isolation (recommended).
+- Virtual environment for package isolation (recommended)

----

-## Setup Instructions